 From Australia, we have seen students from the Universities of Melbourne, Monash, Newcastle, Western Australia, Tasmania, New South Wales as well as James Cook University.

-Other countries have included Malaysia, New Zealand, South Korea and Brazil.
+Other countries have included Malaysia, New Zealand, South Korea, Brazil, Hong Kong and the United States of America.

 What do medical students say about visiting?